 Emily: How many people, after years of waiting for love after your lover murdered and abandoned you, would then give up the chance to marry your beloved so as not to condemn your beloved's beloved to the same fate?
 Hell, if this isn't in the Crowning Moment of Awesome page, it needs to be!
 Also, Bonejangles.
 His song is frikkin' awesome!

 Batty Koda.
-Poor little guy, even though he's the comic relief, he's got a tragic back story, which makes this troper just want to hug him.
-Oh, and he's got the best song in the movie, IMHO.
+Poor little guy, even though he's the comic relief, he's got a tragic back story, which makes viewers just want to hug him.
+He's got the best song in the movie, IMHO.

-This troper needs to add some more Pixar love for DORY!!!
+Adding some Pixar love for DORY!!!
 Oh so much.
 Just so friggin hilarious, and also heartwarming.
 IMHO she was the best thing about Finding Nemo.

 Would Kung Fu Panda have even been half as interesting if not for Tai Lung?